 Below is a basic example of how to easily build a filter based on your customer data in Rule.
 You can then apply the procedure directly to your own business and of course create other filters from the outside of your member data.

 - Go to the Tags menu & filter.

-Basing the filter on a tag means specifying which part of its target group you want to base the selection on.
-(As an alternative, you can also create a grouped filter.
+Basing the filter on a tag means specifying which part of your target group you want to base the selection on.
+(As a premium, you can also create Grouped filters as an option.
 This means merging two or more previously created filters to combine more parameters.
-Search through the question mark in the lower right corner to read more about the grouped filter.)
+Search through the question mark in the lower right corner to learn more about GroupedFilter.)